WARNING / ALERT: AVAN OVATION M3 & M4 MOTORHOMES HAVE LPG FAULTS.

-Avan Ovation M3 Motorhomes have LPG faults that the majority of existing owners are unaware of.
-This very serious health and safety matter has been immorally unethically and illegally kept out of the public domain to protect the “Avan” brand name.
-“Avan” has an irrefutable “duty of care” to disclose all the LPG faults – and any other non-compliances – to all its existing RV owners and potential customers.Not to do so could be considered gross negligence and a betrayal of public trust especially as “Avan” is an accredited member of the RVMA and attaches its RVMA membership metal logo to its RVs.
-Attachment of the RVMA metal logo is the RVMA’s assurance that the Avan RV has been built in total compliance with all ADRs,all Australian Standards,all commonly recognised “best practices’ in the RV Industry, all Building Code regulations and all rules and codes of the RVMA.
-ALL UNTRUE!
+Avan Ovation M3 & M4 Motorhomes have LPG faults that the majority of existing owners are unaware of.
+This very serious health and safety issue has been immorally unethically and illegally kept out of the public domain to protect the “Avan” brand name.
+“Avan” has an irrefutable “duty of care” to disclose all the LPG faults – and the other non-compliances – to all its existing RV owners of both Avan Caravans and Avan Motorhomes.Not to do so is virtually gross negligence and a betrayal of public trust especially as “Avan” is an accredited member of the RVMA and attaches its RVMA membership metal logo to its RVs.
+Attachment of the RVMA metal logo is the RVMA’s assurance that the Avan RV has been built in total compliance with all ADRs,all Australian Standards,all Building Code regulations, all commonly recognised “best practices’ in the RV Industry, and all rules and codes of the RVMA.
+Avan is guilty of misleading and deceptive advertising – an offence in the eyes of the ACCC – by attaching the RVMA metal logo.
+The RVMA has a responsiblity to the public to immediately cancel Avan’s RVMA membership and delete its name from the RVMA website and ban Avan immediately from attaching the RVMA metal logo until further notice.

-The most serious LPG installation faults concerned the LPG cylinder compartment;the Truma brand hot water service(HWS) flue’s location;the “hole through the floor” lower LPG airvent being too close to the LPG cylinder compartment drain openings and also allowing engine exhaust fumes to enter plus the incorrectly installed Dometic refrigerator with undersized and wrongly positioned airvents.
+The most serious LPG installation faults concerned the LPG cylinder compartment;the Truma brand hot water service(HWS) flue’s location;the “hole through the floor” lower LPG airvent being too close to the LPG cylinder compartment drain openings.(This lower LPG airvent is “an unsealed opening”,allows engine exhaust fumes to enter the Motorhome interior and renders the vehicle floor unroadworthy).Another serious fault concerned the incorrectly installed 170L Dometic refrigerator with undersized and wrongly positioned airvents.
 (Refer page – “LPG Installations: Safety and Compliance“ – which details all LPG Standard compliance requirements.
 SO…check if your Avan RV is LPG compliant in every respect.

 Avan’s lower airvent: This airvent is like no other in the RV Industry!
 There is no reason for it whatsoever to be so positioned as “a hole through the floor”!
 It is “non-compliant” for four(4) reasons.
-First,the underfloor metal box is closer than one(1) metre – and therefore non-compliant – to the drain openings in the LPG cylinder compartment.
+First,the underfloor metal box is closer than one(1) metre to the “drain openings” in the LPG cylinder compartment.
 Second,the wiremesh covering the metal box’s end opening is undersized and does NOT provide adequate ventilation.
 Third,the “hole through the floor” airvent leads down/up from the airvent in the side of the dinette seat.This airvent in the seat is in the wrong position and is NOT low enough.
-It must be at the lowest point in the RV,which is in the bottom of the stairwell or as commonly installed – as an RV Industry “best practice”- in the bottom of the entrance door.
+It must be at the lowest point in the RV which is in the bottom of the stairwell or as commonly installed – as an RV Industry “best practice”- in the bottom of the entrance door.
 Fourth, it is a serious roadworthy fault as stated by VicRoads!
 The floor of a vehicle must be completely and effectively sealed to prevent the risk of any exhaust fumes entering the interior of the vehicle.The diesel engine exhaust – and any diesel heater exhaust installed – are located in front of this unroadworthy lower airvent through the floor rather than behind it.
-What a total amateurish non-compliant airvent installation mess which would $cost heaps to fix!
+What a total amateurish non-professional non-compliant airvent installation mess which would $cost heaps for each Avan RV owner to have rectified at Avan’s $cost!

 OTHER MAJOR AVAN RV FAULTS:

-(1): the diesel engine exhaust remains under the front cabin and is an ADR42/04 fail because it is NOT extended to the rear.
+(1): the diesel engine exhaust remains under the front cabin and is NOT extended to the rear.
 It must be located behind any designated passenger seats and to the rear of all “unsealed openings”,ie. anything at all “not permanently sealed”.
 For Avan’s engine exhaust to comply it must be behind all “openable windows”.
 AND, because there is a large rear wall openable window the exhaust must go vertically up the rear wall to above roof level and be encased in a safety heat-shield.
-OR – as a $cost saving – Avan should only install fully sealed/non-openable rear wall windows or even do without them completely!
-(NB:The same ADR fail applies if a diesel heater is installed.
-Its exhaust too must be positioned at the rear, NOT up the front beside the engine exhaust!!)
+OR – as a $cost saving – Avan should replace all openable rear wall windows with the fully sealed non-openable variety!
+(NB:If a diesel heater is installed, its exhaust too must be positioned at the rear, NOT up the front beside the engine exhaust!!)

 (6):The TRUMA hotwater boiler is NOT installed according to TRUMA’s installation instructions, which state its exhaust flue must NOT be below an openable window and the unit itself must be easily accessible at all times!
 To get to the boiler for repair ,maintenance or removal you have to pull the kitchen apart!!
 Non-compliance with a manufacturer’s installation instructions is classified as a “fault” within the Australian LPG Standard regulations.